netanel094/Computer-security/README.md

 - **Login and Register**: Both websites provide a secure login and registration process for users.
 The login functionality ensures only authorized users can access the system.
 - **User System Page**: Users have access to a dedicated page where they can manage and view customer information.
 - **MySQL Database**: The project utilizes MySQL as the database management system to store and retrieve user and customer data securely.
-- **Front-end Technologies**: The front-end of both websites is built using TypeScript, React, and Styled Components, offering a modern and interactive user interface.
+- **Front-end Technologies**: The front-end of both websites is built using TypeScript, React, and Styled Components, powered by Vite, offering a modern and interactive user interface.
 - **Back-end Technology**: Express.js is employed as the back-end framework to handle server-side logic and facilitate communication with the database.

 ## Secured Website